rhydham-music27/ysbackend/TESTING.md

 1. Register → store tokens
 2. GET `/auth/me` with `accessToken`
 3. Refresh token → store new tokens
-4. Create a lead → capture leadId
+4. Create a course (as Manager/Admin) → capture courseId
-5. Try list leads → see your lead
+5. Enroll a student into the course (Teacher/Manager/Admin)
+6. Create a class session for the course → capture classId
+7. Add/remove a student from the class session
-6. (Optional) Convert lead to final class
+8. (Optional) Leads: create and convert to final class
-7. Logout → ensure `refreshToken` no longer works
+9. Logout → ensure `refreshToken` no longer works